 - 1. In collaboration with Alameda County Psychological Association (ACPA), Crisis Support Services of Alameda County (CSS) is rolling out the Staying Strong Against COVID19 Support Line for Bay Area Workers in Healthcare Settings.
-It's Okay to Vent: 510-420-3222 - 2.
+For this resource please call 510-420-3222. - 2.
 The COVID19 Pro Bono Counseling Project is an organization offering free video and phone therapy to front-line healthcare workers in the Bay Area during the COVID19 crisis.
 See: